Perinatal mental health, risk, care and treatment (DAA022)

 - factors from a woman or birthing person’s history and current context which can affect their experience of pregnancy, birth and parenting and her risk of developing perinatal mental health problems

-- the woman’s, birthing person’s, partner’s and infant’s experiences and perspectives during the perinatal period
+- experiences and perspectives of the woman, birthing person, partner and infant during the perinatal period

-- perinatal mental disorders including perinatal depression, perinatal OCD, postpartum psychosis, personality disorder and post-traumatic stress disorder
+- perinatal mental disorders including perinatal depression, perinatal OCD (obsessive compulsive disorder), postpartum psychosis, personality disorder and post-traumatic stress disorder

 - risks associated with perinatal mental illness, including risk of suicide, of domestic abuse and to the infant and other children